fabianmartins/alienattack.workshop/README.md

 3. See that at the right hand side of the line where is the URL for the file we have highlighted a box with an arrow within (we will call it the *window-expanding icon* ) that will open the application on a tab on your browser.
 This is the best way for us to track what's happening on the application.
 Click on that box.

-If you visit the console of your browser, you will see some 404 errors, and the message `ERROR LOADING CONFIG`.
+If you visit the console of your browser (see below how to open the browser console), you will see some 404 errors, and the message `ERROR LOADING CONFIG`.
 That is expected, as the application is broken.

+If you don't know how to open your browser console, visit [this link](https://www.wickedlysmart.com/hfjsconsole/) and find the guidance that fits your pair (operating system, browser).

 The process for opening the Manager application is analogous.
 Follow the steps below: